-CIRCUMSTANCE PROOF REQUIRED All applicants Proof of identity, such as passport, birth certificate or driving licence All household members Proof of residency, such as utilities bill or bank statement Homeless or threatened with homelessness Assessment undertaken by Argyll and Bute Council Given Notice to Quit at current accommodation Copy of valid Notice to Quit Moving to be near employment Letter from employer/future employer Moving to provide/ receive support Letter from service providing support and/or professional recommending the need for support Letter from the person providing/ receiving support In need of rehousing as health is affected by current housing circumstances Health and housing needs assessment will be undertaken Access to children Letter from child's other parent or letter from lawyer Foster carers Letter from Fostering Agency Member of household temporarily living away from home Letter from household member confirming that they wish to be part of the household and have not submitted a separate application for housing to HOME Argyll Domestic Abuse Position of belief - further information not required Experiencing harassment Corroborating evidence from Police, current landlord, Community Safety, Victim Support or other relevant agency.
+Circumstance Proof required All applicants Proof of identity, such as passport, birth certificate or driving licence All household members Proof of residency, such as utilities bill or bank statement Homeless or threatened with homelessness Assessment undertaken by Argyll and Bute Council Given Notice to Quit or a Notice to Leave at current accommodation Copy of valid Notice to Quit or a Notice to Leave Moving to be near employment Letter from employer/future employer Moving to provide/ receive support Letter from service providing support and/or professional recommending the need for support Letter from the person providing/ receiving support In need of rehousing as health is affected by current housing circumstances Health and housing needs assessment will be undertaken Access to children Evidence of access, for example: Birth Certificate, letter from child's other parent or professional Foster carers Letter from Fostering Agency Member of household temporarily living away from home Letter from household member confirming that they wish to be part of the household and have not submitted a separate application for housing to HOME Argyll

+Domestic Abuse Position of belief - further information not required - see below.
+Experiencing harassment Corroborating evidence from Police, current landlord, Community Safety, Victim Support or other relevant agency.
 Pregnancy Form MAT B1 or similar